 BBA in Management

-The BBA in Management program has in-built flexibility for students to prepare for a variety of professional career paths.
-Students get opportunity to prepare for professional development as Human Resources Professionals, Business Consultants, and for Administrative positions in diverse occupations such as Medical and Law Practices, Industry, Government and Non-Governmental Agencies.
-With Bachelors in management students can also enroll in graduate school for MBA and they can obtain Professional Management Certifications in chosen business area.
+The BBA in Management program has built-in flexibility for students to prepare for a variety of professional career paths.
+Students receive opportunities to prepare for professional development as Human Resources Professionals, Business Consultants, and for Administrative positions in diverse occupations such as Medical and Law Practices, Industry, Government and Non-Governmental Agencies.
+With Bachelor’s degrees in management, students may pursue an MBA or they may obtain professional management certifications.

 The BBA in Management is a 120 semester-hour program that builds upon a business core curriculum that includes Principles of Management (MGMT 300), Human Resources (MGMT 301), and Entrepreneurship (ENTP 300).